 Corner of Morris Rd. and Webb Bridge Rd.

 The Nexus Hotel Alpharetta, Tapestry Collection by Hilton

 Opening Date: January 2021

-The roughly $85 million next phase of Alpharetta City Center will include 105,000 square feet of restaurants and retail, three acres of greenspace and gardens; 36,000 square feet of office, and 168 apartments.
+The roughly $85 million next phase of Alpharetta City Center includes 105,000 square feet of restaurants and retail, three acres of greenspace and gardens; 36,000 square feet of office, and 168 apartments.
 The 26-acre City Center project already includes city hall, a library, a park and town green.
 Hedgewood Homes is also underway on 42 single-family homes.

 - Central City Tavern